Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/libgcj/README.md

 Beyond this, libgcj is required for compiling Java code into native binaries via ```gcj```.
 At time of writing, the author has not been able to do this successfully for PS2 Linux, both via native compiling and cross-compiling.
 As such, building and installing this library onto PS2 Linux and into the cross-compiling environment for the purpose of compiling/cross-compiling Java binaries is purely optional.

-To directly leverage this library to compile Java binaries, a native version of ```gcj``` must be built and installed directly on PS2 Linux.
+To directly leverage this library to compile Java binaries, a native version of ```gcj``` must be built and installed directly on PS2 Linux (outlined [HERE](../GCC)).
 However, preliminary testing by the author showed issues with compiled binaries resulting in an "Illegal Instruction" (SIGILL) error.
 Executing the compiled binaries through a debugger showed "Segmentation Fault" (SIGSEGV) and "Bus Error" (SIGBUS) errors preceding the "Illegal Instruction" (SIGILL) error.

 ![](gcj_illegal_instruction_error.png?raw=true)
 *Illegal Instruction error when executing Java binary compiled with gcj*